 The best VPNs require you to purchase a subscription for maximal benefit.
 But another feasible solution to encrypt your data is by using the Tor Browser.

 This is free software!
 It’s an open network that can help you stay anonymous and defend against potential cyber attackers and privy government agencies.

 The Tor Browser offers multi-layered encryption.
 It relays your internet traffic and encrypts three times when passing through the Tor network.
 Not only that, but it also gives you ways to defend against ISPs and governments watching your internet traffic.

 You can download Tor Browser here.

 The secure version of HTTP is known as the HyperText Transfer Protocol Secure (HTTPS).
 It’s primarily used for sending data between a website and a browser.
 HTTPS is encrypted so that the security of the transferred data is ensured.
 So what makes this secure?

-TLS (Transport Layer Security) encryption techniques are used here, and HTTPS authenticates both the data sender and receiver at each end and makes sure that the data sent hasn’t been breached, ensuring integrity.
+TLS (Transport Layer Security) encryption techniques are used here.
+HTTPS authenticates both the data sender and receiver at each end and ensures that the data sent hasn’t been breached, ensuring integrity.

 How do you know if the website you’re visiting has HTTPS enabled?
 Easy.
 Look at the URL in your browser, and you’ll see the address starting with “https://” if HTTPS is enabled.

-The problem is that not every website makes use of HTTPS, but you can enable it using your browser settings and with the help of third-party applications.
+The problem is that not every website uses HTTPS, but you can enable it using your browser settings and with the help of third-party applications.

 How to enable SSL certificates in Chrome using Windows